miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 macOS 10.12 Sierra removed the option to allow apps from an unidentified developer (signed with a Mac Development certificate, which is available with a free Apple Developer ID for testing, or not signed at all).
 As of 10.14.5, this change can be overridden with the following code: ``sudo spctl --master-disable``.
 Of course, a more prudent way to manage such apps would be to let Gatekeeper report them first and grant permission on a case-by-case basis.
 {:.info}

 Gatekeeper verifies the signature and identify of an app's developer to ensure that it hasn’t been tampered with or altered.
 But what if the original app was already designed to engage in shady business?
 Developers are invited to have their app notarized by Apple, in order to give their users the assurance that the app has passed a security check by Apple before distribution.
-When an app is notarized, the line "Apple checked it for malicious software and none was detected" is added to the Gatekeeper dialog message.
+When an app is notarized, the line "**Apple checked it for malicious software and none was detected**" is added to the Gatekeeper dialog message.

 ### What notarization means to apps built with 4D